International Vegetarian Union (IVU)

 Coffee with Prof. Nietzsche; unfortunately he vexes R.[Richard] very much with an oath he has sworn not to eat meat, but only vegetables.
 R. considers this nonsense, arrogance as well, and when the Prof. says it is morally important not to eat animals, etc., R. replies that our whole existence is a compromise, which we can only expiate by producing some good.
 One cannot do that just by drinking milk—better, then, to become an ascetic.
 To do good in our climate we need good nourishment, and so on.
 Since the Prof. admits that Richard is right, yet nevertheless sticks to his abstinence, R. becomes angry.

-The crucial word there is 'compromise', which is perhaps Wagner's excuse for all his many contradictions.
-However by 1879 his ideas seem to have progressed further and he was actively supporting an anti-vivisection group in Dresden.
+By 1879 Wagner's ideas seem to have progressed further and he was actively supporting an anti-vivisection group in Dresden.

 The thought of their sufferings penetrates with horror and dismay into my soul, and in the sympathy evoked I recognise the strongest impulse of my moral being, and also the probable source of all my art.
 The total abolition of the horror we fight against must be our real aim.
 In order to attain this our opponents, the vivisectors, must be frightened, thoroughly frightened, into seeing the people rise up against them with stocks and cudgels.
 Difficulties and costs must not discourage us . . .
 If experiments on animals were abandoned on grounds of compassion, mankind would have made a fundamental advance. - Letter to Ernst von Weber, 19 October 1879